SmartekWorks/smartekworks.github.io/swat/guide_knowledge.md

 1. Start Chrome browser and visit the [SWAT Capture Tool page](https://chrome.google.com/webstore/detail/lblhhpmbencpjckcgehlfndpibomonie) in Chrome Web Store.
 2. Click <span class="glyphicon glyphicon-plus"></span> **Free** button to install the extension.
 Then you will find ![SWAT icon](/swat/assets/images/extension.png) icon on toolbar.
 3. Visit any web pages and click ![SWAT icon](/swat/assets/images/extension.png) icon.
-4. An SHTML type file will be saved to your default download directory automatically.
+4. An SHTM type file will be saved to your default download directory automatically.

 Preparing HTMLs for import
 ---